vilvo/zplit/README.md

 background = "<your-image-file-path-goes-here>"
 ```

-You can fine this example already written as the default:
+You can find this example already written as the default:

 ```toml
 [extra.visual]